davisgary/context-layers/README.md

 # Layers

-Layers provides LLMs with ordered context for each request, producing deeper, more context-aware responses based on user data.
+Layers provides LLMs with layered context memory for each request, producing deeper, more context-aware responses based on user data.
 From the frontend, pick a model and it will attach the layers to every request from the file paths you enter.

 > Note: This repository is currently intended to run locally.
 Environment variables in a local env file control which models and API keys are available to the frontend and server.